Departments of Medicine, Epidemiology and Biostatistics, McGill University

 scale reduction factor on split chains (at convergence, Rhat = 1).

-As expected, mean mortality difference (MVIV - redo) is - 4% but the model also now gives us a measure of the associated uncertainty with 95% CrI -13% to 3%
+As expected, mean mortality difference (MVIV - redo) is - 4% but this Bayesian model also now gives us a measure of the associated uncertainty with 95% CrI -13% to 3%

 The probability density for this mortality difference is plotted here